 Salon events are often small weekly or monthly events that keeps a TEDx community engaged between regular TEDx events.
 It’s a unique kind of gathering that TEDx organizers hold which allows the conversation to continue, in person.

 About this event type

 Salon events are open to TEDx organizers of standard, university, youth and internal events.
 In other words, you need to have one of these specific TEDx event licenses in order to apply for a salon event license.

 At a TEDx salon, attendees watch TED Talks, sometimes host a few speakers (though it’s not required) and have informal discussions about the talks they witnessed.
-Salons re-engage your community and team during the time between your official TEDx events, and spark discussion on issues of interest to your local community.
+Salons re-engage your community and team during the time between your main TEDx events, and spark discussion on issues of interest to your local community.

 All TEDx rules apply to a salon license, but with a few exceptions:

 - Salons can only feature live speakers if you have completed a TEDx event with live speakers.
 If you have not, your salon event can only feature TED Talk videos.

 - A minimum of three salon events must be held per salon license.